cludus/.github/profile/README.md

 **Here are some ideas to get you started:**

-🙋‍♀️ A short introduction - what is your organization all about?
+🙋‍♀️ Cludus is an academic project focused on learning & practicing software engineering by creating a cloud system with modern features.

-🌈 Contribution guidelines - how can the community get involved?
+🌈 Contribution guidelines - We have a discord server.
+Please get in touch with us to be part of the team.

-👩‍💻 Useful resources - where can the community find your docs?
-Is there anything else the community should know?
+👩‍💻 Useful resources - TODO link to architecture explanation here.

-🍿 Fun facts - what does your team eat for breakfast?
+🍿 Fun facts - A lot of fun, but nothing remarkable to share here yet.

-🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)